devraza/rustboyadvance-ng/README.md

     * `platform/rustbodyadvance-minifb` - Desktop application built with minifb, *not maintained*.
     * `platform/rustbodyadvance-jni` - Java JNI binidngs for the emulator.
     * `platform/android` - A PoC Android application.

+## External content
+The file at [`external/gamecontrollerdb.txt`](./external/gameoncontrollerdb.txt) is not my work - it is sourced from [this GitHub repository](https://github.com/mdqinc/SDL_GameControllerDB) and covered by the appropriate license present in said repository.

 ## Key bindings
 GBA key bindings: